marcus-clements/opensafely-project-python-example/README.md

 ## _Python Project Example_ ##

-This repo is based on [the opensafely research project template](https://github.com/opensafely/research-template) but uses a python analytics model instead of R
+This repo is based on [the opensafely research project template](https://github.com/opensafely/research-template) but uses a Python analytics model instead of Stata or R

 * Developers and epidemiologists interested in the framework should review [the OpenSAFELY documentation](https://docs.opensafely.org)